kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

 $ make test-cinder-csi-sanity
 ```

-Optionally, to test the driver csc tool could be used. please refer, [usage guide](./csc-tool.md) for more info.

 ## In-tree Cinder provisioner to cinder CSI Migration

 Starting from Kubernetes 1.21, OpenStack Cinder CSI migration is supported as beta feature and is `ON` by default.
 Cinder CSI driver must be installed on clusters on OpenStack for Cinder volumes to work.
 If you have persistence volumes that are created with in-tree `kubernetes.io/cinder` plugin, you could migrate to use `cinder.csi.openstack.org` Container Storage Interface (CSI) Driver.